maruel/dlibox/go/setup/README.md

 - Run `flash.sh /dev/sdX <wifi ssid>`

 This script generates an image that leaves 390Mb free on a 2Gb SDCard.

+### Orange Pi / Pine64 / Banana Pi

+Flash the image yourself with [Armbian](http://www.armbian.com/), chose Jessie Server.

+To initiate the bootstrapping process over ssh, run:

+    ./armbian.sh <hostname>

+Read the script for more details.

 ### SSH key